 The study of biology, biological and biomedical sciences is truly a study of God’s creation at close range.
 All nature points to the Divine source of life, and the more closely it is studied, the more wonderful and majestic God is discovered to be.
 Scientific endeavors are not the exclusive arena of secular schools.
 The schools included on this list are deliberately Christian in their focus and seek God’s wisdom and glory in their scientific endeavors.
-The following finalists are our top ten biology, biological and biomedical sciences degree programs at Christian colleges in 2018.
+The following finalists are our top 10 biology, biological and biomedical sciences degree programs at Christian colleges.

 The methodology used for this ranking included reviewing relevant data related to biology degrees as well as more general information.
 These data points include the number of degrees offered within the field of biology (and related), student/faculty ratio, exclusivity (admission rate), retention rate, graduation rate, availability (and coverage) of financial aid and net cost.
 After compiling these elements (with equal weight), a short list was created and further reviewed.
 Ties and/or close scores were resolved by considering the number of specific degrees within the field and overall net cost.

 10. Lee University